46620/guides/docs/machine/linux/1gpu_pass.md

 After that you can hit Begin Installation.

 ### The First boot/Install
-Once you hit begin installation, wait til it asks you to press any button to boot from CD.
-Press something and go through the setup until you're asked how you want to do the install.
+Once you hit begin installation, and when it asks you to press any button to boot from CD, press something.
+Go through the setup until you're asked how you want to do the install.

 Select Custom and select your... oh wait there's no disk.
 Hit "Load driver" and install the win10 driver.
 Then select your disk and do your standard windows 10 install.